-In September 2008 Deutsche Bank AG and Deutsche Post AG, the holding company of Postbank AG, signed an agreement that granted Deutsche Bank the right to acquire 29.75 per cent of the shares in Postbank, plus the right to acquire a further 18 per cent within 12 and 36 months after the acquisition of the first stake.
-In January 2009 Deutsche Bank and Deutsche Post amended their agreement and redefined their cooperation.
-Thereafter, Deutsche Bank purchased 22.9 per cent of Postbank shares and in October 2010 submitted a voluntary takeover bid to the free-float shareholders of Postbank.
+In September 2008, Deutsche Bank AG and Deutsche Post AG, the holding company of Postbank AG, signed an agreement that granted Deutsche Bank the right to acquire 29.75 per cent of the shares in Postbank, plus the right to acquire a further 18 per cent within 12 and 36 months of the acquisition of the first stake.
+After an amendment to the agreement in January 2009, Deutsche Bank purchased 22.9 per cent of Postbank shares and in October 2010 submitted a voluntary takeover bid to the free-float shareholders.

 Since the offered purchase price was unattractive, a minority shareholder sued Deutsche Bank for a higher consideration on the assumption that Deutsche Bank should have made a takeover bid as early as October 2008 or January 2009.
 At both times the market price of Postbank shares was considerably higher.
-The plaintiff alleged that Deutsche Bank had passed the threshold of 30 per cent by acquiring the right to purchase additional shares from Deutsche Post in September 2008 or at least because of the attribution of the voting rights held by Deutsche Post, with the attribution resulting from the cooperation agreement between the two companies.
-In July 2014 the BGH expressed sympathy for the latter assumption.65
+The plaintiff alleged that Deutsche Bank had passed the threshold of 30 per cent by acquiring the right to purchase additional shares in September 2008 or at least because of the attribution of the voting rights held by Deutsche Post, which resulted from the cooperation agreement between the two companies.
+In July 2014 the BGH expressed sympathy for the latter assumption.66

-The ruling of the BGH strengthens the rights of shareholders and at the same time provides clarity for investors and bidders.
-Somewhat ironically, Deutsche Bank later announced the divestment of Postbank as part of its consolidation strategy.70
+The ruling of the BGH strengthens the rights of shareholders and, at the same time, provides clarity for investors and bidders.

-While the case that the BGH remanded to the Higher Regional Court of Cologne was still pending, the District Court of Cologne had ruled in favour of other plaintiffs in parallel cases.71 However, in December 2020, the Higher Regional Court of Cologne rejected the claims of the plaintiff investors in both the aforementioned cases and based this on the fact that the requirements for the assumption of acting in concert are not given.72
+However, in December 2020, the Higher Regional Court of Cologne rejected the claims of the plaintiff investors in both the remanded case and parallel cases and based this on the fact that the requirements for the assumption of acting in concert are not given.71

-Section 21 et seq.
-WpPG provides a cause of action for an investor who acquires securities that are admitted to trading on a regulated market where the underlying prospectus contains incorrect or incomplete information.73 The list of persons who can be held liable for the losses that the investor has incurred is fairly broad and encompasses the issuer, persons who have assumed liability for the prospectus (e.g., the guarantor) and other persons who initiated the publication of the prospectus.74 If securities of an issuer domiciled outside Germany are also admitted to trading on a foreign regulated market the investor may only establish a claim under German law if the securities were purchased on the basis of a transaction concluded in Germany or an investment service fully or partially rendered in Germany (Section 21 WpPG, Paragraph 3).
+Section 9 et seq.
+WpPG provides a cause of action for an investor who acquires securities that are admitted to trading on a regulated market where the underlying prospectus contains incorrect or incomplete information.72 The list of persons who can be held liable for the losses that the investor has incurred is fairly broad and encompasses the issuer, persons who have assumed liability for the prospectus (e.g., the guarantor) and other persons who initiated the publication of the prospectus.
+If securities of an issuer domiciled outside Germany are also admitted to trading on a foreign regulated market, the investor may only establish a claim under German law if the securities were purchased on the basis of a transaction concluded in Germany or an investment service fully or partially rendered in Germany (Section 9 WpPG, Paragraph 3).

 The investor is entitled to rescind the purchase contract and render the securities against reimbursement of the purchase price, provided that the purchase was concluded after publication of the prospectus and within six months of the first listing of the securities.
 If the investor is no longer the owner of the securities, he or she may claim the payment of the difference between the purchase price and the selling price of the securities.